gratipine/gratipine.github.io/_posts/2021-11-22-intro-to-ci-pipelines.md

         pylint $(git ls-files '*.py')
 ```
 ## Example project
 You can find an example project with a pipeline [here](https://github.com/gratipine/ci_example).
-It contains?
+It contains a similar pipeline, with a slightly different environment set up and an example of how to do tests.
+In [this page](https://github.com/gratipine/ci_example/actions) you can see it took me 7 tries of doing silly things before the pipeline finally passed.

 ## Conclusion
 This is just an example of running some automatic checks on the code.
-There are many more things that you can do with the code, including integarate it with more pieces of code and automatically deploy to a place of your choice.
+There are many more things that you can do with the code, including integrate it with more repos and automatically deploy to a place of your choice.

 ## Sources
 - [Github docs](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)